mtumilowicz/elliptic-curve-workshop/README.md

         * if the curve consists of several subgroups, its cofactor > 1
             * example: Curve25519
                 * cofactor = 8
+* discrete logarithm problem
+   * G generates a subgroup of an EC over a field F, P is another member of EC => find k: P = kG

 ### point at infinity
 * outline of the problem